5 Reasons You’re Not Getting an Interview

 Only Applying Through Job Boards/Company Websites

-Although our economy is currently (2018) in the second longest bull market since WWII, applying for jobs is a job itself that requires time, intelligence, and know-how.
+Although our economy is in the longest bull market since WWII , applying for jobs is a job itself that requires time, intelligence, and know-how.
 Understanding and addressing the five reasons you’re not getting an interview: 1) your resume is not optimized for ATS, 2) your resume does not “sell” you, 3) not having a completed LinkedIn profile, 4) failure to include a targeted cover letter, and 5) only applying through job boards/company websites, will dramatically increase your chances of success.

 Maria Gold is a Content Manager/Writer for Empire Resume.
 She is dedicated to helping educate people with the latest career articles and job search advice.
 When Maria is not working, she enjoys reading and spending quality time with her family.